skupperproject/skupper-website/input/start/minikube.md

 ## Prerequisites

-Skupper requires external network access in order to form connections between clusters.
-Make sure you have `minikube tunnel` running in the background when using Skupper so that those connections are possible.
+Skupper requires cluster-external network access in order to form connections between clusters.
+Run `minikube tunnel` in the background to enable this access.

     minikube tunnel